LittlePitchFork/pong/README.md

-# Little Pitch Fork is presenting ... pong the explorer
+# Little Pitch Fork presents ...
+Pong the explorer!

 Start of a new personal project to get to know the ways around creating a new self build game.

-Game Ideas:
+Game Idea:
+ 1 First attempt to create Pong as we all know it

+ 2 Start using GitHub
+  2.1 LittlePitchFrok project started

+ 3 Create unity project